 - Align zoning, design review, and land use control regulations and processes to ensure new housing development can proceed while also respecting the character and design of existing neighborhoods.
 This implementation project should ensure that land use regulation and permitting processes appropriately control demolition activity and replacement of existing housing with new housing.
-New regulations should have a focus on building design and character, to ensure adherence to community design standards.

-- Identify and preserve historic community assets and character in West Ashley.
-Within inner West Ashley's oldest neighborhoods, the neighborhood descriptions and recommendations of the City's Preservation Plan and the subsequent "Area Character Appraisals" completed for Byrnes Downs and Old Windermere provide a resource for understanding physical character and historic assets, and tools for preserving these assets.9 The City should implement recommendations from the Precommunity assets identified by Windermere and Byrnes subsequent to the adoption of the preservation plan and Area Character Appraisals.
+New regulations should have a focus on building design and character, to ensure adherence to community design standards. - Identify and preserve historic community assets and character in West Ashley.
+Within inner West Ashley's oldest neighborhoods, the neighborhood descriptions and recommendations of the City's Preservation Plan and the subsequent "Area Character Appraisals" completed for Byrnes Downs and Old Windermere provide a resource for understanding physical character and historic assets, and tools for preserving these assets.
+The City should implement pre-existing recommendations from the Preservation Plan.
+This understanding of assets and priorities should also be updated based on other historic community assets identified by West Ashley residents subsequent to the adoption of the preservation plan and Area Character Appraisals.
 The City should also engage with neighborhood and other local organizations to help contribute to any future Area Character Appraisals, with this process also used as an educational and capacity-building exercise for neighborhood residents.